AnyBody/AMMR4-Beta/Docs/body/glasgow_maastricht_foot_model.md

-AnyBody Technology, in corporation with Glasgow Caledonian University and University of Maastricht inside the [AFootprint EU project](https://web.archive.org/web/20190502001603/https://www.afootprint.eu/), developed a detailed multisegmental foot model, which is fully dynamic and contains 26 segments representing all the foot bones, muscles, ligaments, and joints connecting them.
+AnyBody Technology, in corporation with Glasgow Caledonian University and University of Maastricht inside the [AFootprint EU project](https://web.archive.org/web/20190502001603/https://www.afootprint.eu/), developed a detailed multisegmented foot model, which is fully dynamic and contains 26 segments representing all the foot bones, muscles, ligaments, and joints connecting them.